Langtang Valley Trek

 17) What happened if I get any health problem or other natural disaster while on this trek?

 Our native guides are well-trained and authorized by Nepal’s government.
 They are even trained in first aid medicine and they are eligible for medication in case of an emergency.
-If you got altitude sickness or any other health issues, you will be certainly taken to the nearby hospital if available.
+If you have altitude sickness or any other health issues, you will be certainly taken to the nearby hospital if available.
 If there aren’t any health posts, you will be transferred to the low elevation as soon as possible.
-Even more, if your health condition is getting worse your guide will contact our office in Kathmandu and ask for an emergency helicopter rescue.
-Then after, you will be transferred to the well-equipped hospital in Kathmandu for your further treatment.
-All these rescue and treatment expenses should be covered by your insurance policy.

 18) Which mountains I can see during this trek?